NLESC-JCER/run-cpp-on-web/js-webapp/README.md

 In upcoming blogs will see if we can perform the computation without blocking the user interface and make a nice interactive form.
 In even more blogs we will look into performing the computation on the server with JavaScript and Python in a human readable and compute readable format.

-(Good practice to activate users by asking for claps--I you don't, they won't).

 If you enjoyed this article, make sure to give us clap!